Amanda J. Schnepp, Ph.D., J.D.

-- Shi, Y., Joyner, A.S., Shadrick, W., Palacios, G., Lagisetti, C., Potter, P.M., Sambucetti, L.C., Stamm, S., and Webb, T.R.
+- Shi, Y., Schnepp, A.J. (as Joyner, A.S.), Shadrick, W., Palacios, G., Lagisetti, C., Potter, P.M., Sambucetti, L.C., Stamm, S., and Webb, T.R.
 (2015) Pharmacodynamic assays to facilitate preclinical and clinical development of pre-mRNA splicing modulatory drug candidates.
 Pharmacol.
 Res.
 Perspect.
 2:e00158.
 PMID: 26171237

-- Chukwuma, V.U., Hicar, M.D., Chen, X., Nicholas, K.J., Joyner, A., Kalams, S.A., Landucci, G., Forthal, D.N., Spearman, P.W., and Crowe, J.E., Jr. (2015) Association of VH4-59 Antibody Variable Gene Usage with Recognition of an Immunodominant Epitope on the HIV-1 Gag Protein.
+- Chukwuma, V.U., Hicar, M.D., Chen, X., Nicholas, K.J., Schnepp, A.J. (as Joyner, A.), Kalams, S.A., Landucci, G., Forthal, D.N., Spearman, P.W., and Crowe, J.E., Jr. (2015) Association of VH4-59 Antibody Variable Gene Usage with Recognition of an Immunodominant Epitope on the HIV-1 Gag Protein.
 PLoS One 10:e0133509.
 PMID: 26226263

-- Webb, T.R., Joyner, A.S., and Potter, P.M.
+- Webb, T.R., Schnepp, A.J. (as Joyner, A.S.), and Potter, P.M.
 (2013) The development and application of small molecule modulators of SF3b as therapeutic agents for cancer.
 Drug Discov.
 Today 18:43-49.
 PMID: 22885522

 2018 – J.D., The University of Texas School of Law, Austin, TX